-(D) For purposes of paragraph (b)(2)(xiv)(A) through (C) of this section, the term not qualify as specified services.
+(3) Examples.
+The following examples illustrate the rules in paragraphs (a) and (b) of this section.
+The examples do not address all types of services that may or may not qualify as specified services.
 Unless otherwise provided, the individual in each example has taxable income in excess of the threshold amount.